A Tale of Two-U(1) Axion Models

 where $q$ and $Q$ notate fermions charged under QCD and hidden QCD respectively. $a$ is the pseudo-scalar. $n$ and $m$ are constants. \item Fermions charged under both QCD and hidden QCD can link these two $CP$ phases.
 The chiral rotation of these fermions can change both two phases as

-where $N_c$ and $N_h$ are representation of fermions in QCD and hidden QCD respectively. \end{itemize} Under such circumstance, these two angles are needed to be small simultaneously to explain the strong $CP$ problem.
-An additional global chiral $U(1)$ symmetries is not enough.
-Therefore, two global chiral $U(1)$ symmetries are needed, or there is one chiral $U(1)$ symmetry with a $Z_2$ among the two sectors.
+where $N_c$ and $N_h$ are representation of fermions in QCD and hidden QCD respectively. \end{itemize} Under such circumstance, both $\theta $ and $\theta ^\prime $ have observable impact on the strong $CP$ problem, as either the Peccei-Quinn symmetry or the chiral rotation of massless fermion can transfer the $\theta (\theta')$ term into each other.
+Consequently, the physical $CP$-violating angle in QCD related to the neutron EDM is the linear combination of the two theta angles.
+Therefore, these two angles are needed to be small simultaneously to explain the strong $CP$ problem.
+Either two global chiral $U(1)$ symmetries are needed, or there is one chiral $U(1)$ symmetry with a $Z_2$ among the two sectors.
 In this work, we will focus on the first scenario, while the later one is discussed in Ref.~\cite{Rubakov1997,Berezhiani2001a,Albaid2015SCaS,Fukuda2015AMoVQA,Hook2014ASttSCP,Chiang2016}.